Coronado Motel in Pueblo joins National Register of Historic Places

 Koehler’s discovery in Pueblo is proving there’s still some history left to be found.

 “There has really been a push to try and highlight more of the history of minorities, women also.
-A lot of these places are now being listed because they have been kind of forgotten.”
+A lot of these places are now being listed because they have been kind of forgotten,” Koehler said.